 - Filter replacement set can be costly on 24 hours operation.

 Most GermGuardian air purifiers offer attractive prices with some compromisation on performance.
 GermGuardian AC9200WCA is not your typical tower air purifier from the brand.
-It comes with a permanent pre-filter, HEPA filter, Ionizer, and the germ-killing UV-C light.
-The high airflow performance can deliver up to 310 cfm dust CADR.
-Complimenting that is the decent 378 sq. ft. purifying coverage for large room size equivalent.
-The perfect machine to counter a dusty home.
+For the price around 300 after rebate, this is the best air purifier for dust removal that is still accessible.
+The high airflow performance can deliver up to 310 cfm dust CADR with a decent 378 sq. ft. purifying coverage for large room size equivalent.
+To complimenting on airflow delivery rate, you will need a good set of filters and AC9200WCA does not disappoint.
+It comes with a permanent pre-filter, HEPA filter, Ionizer, and germ-killing UV-C light.
+The 5-stage filtration will remove dust and allergens in the air while the UV-C light will permanently remove any bacteria and viruses.
+Adding an ionizer that releases negative ions to pull down dust particles, this is the perfect machine to counter a dusty home.

-GermGuardian AC9200WCA is one of the most underrated, best air purifiers for dust that is not outrageously expensive.
-It might have a few insignificant cons, there is no doubt on its dust filtration capability.
-If you want an air cleaner with large pre-filter thus more dust mites will be collected at one go, look no further.
+GermGuardian AC9200WCA is one of the most underrated, best air purifiers for dust and allergies that are not outrageously expensive.
+Filter cost is another story as you will have to replace everything except the ionizer and pre-filter.
+Other drawbacks include the bulky size, the lack of air quality indicator, and Auto mode where it is available in some of the cheaper models.
+Overall, AC9200WCA might have a few insignificant cons, there is no doubt on its dust filtration capability.
+If you want an air cleaner with a large pre-filter that can trap more dust mites at one go, look no further.

 - 5-stage filtration including a UV-C light filtration.

 - Strong airflow delivery with up to 310 cfm CADR.

 - Permanent pre-filter that captures dust while protects the HEPA filter from large particles.